cube-js/cube/docs/Cube.js-Frontend/Real-Time-Data-Fetch.md

 ## Refresh Rate

-As in case of regular data fetch real-time data fetch obeys [refreshKey refresh rules](caching#refresh-keys).
+As in the case of a regular data fetch, real-time data fetch obeys [refreshKey refresh rules](caching#refresh-keys).
-In order to provide desired refresh rate `refreshKey` should reflect changes of underlying data set as well it's querying time should be much less than desired refresh rate.
+In order to provide desired refresh rate `refreshKey` should reflect changes of the underlying data set as well it's querying time should be much less than the desired refresh rate.
-Please use [refreshKey every](cube#parameters-refresh-key) parameter to adjust refresh interval.
+Please use the [refreshKey every](cube#parameters-refresh-key) parameter to adjust refresh interval.